-This law was formulated by Jakob neilson of the Neilson Norman Group.
-This means as a designer you have to stick to the standards and conventions which the users are already familiar with.
-They dont like unwanted surprises.
+Jakob law was formulated by Jakob Neilson of the Neilson Norman Group.
+This implies as a designer you have to stick to the standards & conventions which the users are already familiar with.
+They don't like unwanted surprises.

 Isolation Effect / Von Restorff Effect

 "When plenty of similar objects are present, the one that differs from the rest is most likely to be remembered"

 The takeaway for a UX designer from this would be to make sure that important information and functions are visually distinctive from other elements in the UI.

 For instance, Can you guess why the CTAs in websites always stand out from the rest?

 Serial Position Effect

 " Most users have the propensity to remember the 1st and last items in a series"